advancedresearch/advancedresearch.github.io/blog/2018-01-12-about-refuting-the-orthogonality-thesis.md

 My reaction would not be that strong had it not happen before.
 It even happens around theories of the same philosopher!
-Somehow Nick Bostrom has a talent for promoting these ideas that themselves might seem wrong on the surface to some people, but which points to something more profound undernearth.
+Somehow Nick Bostrom has a talent for promoting these ideas that themselves might seem wrong on the surface to some people, but which points to something more profound underneath.
 He has done some stand-ups as a comedian, so it would not surprise me that some deliberate provocation is baked into his theories.

 This post is about trying to fix some of this misunderstood black/white arguments,